-Note that Excel dates are stored internally as numerical values.
-Therefore, Excel generally doesn't recognise a text representation of a date as an actual date.
+As Excel dates are stored internally as numeric values (serial numbers), Excel doesn't generally recognise text representations of dates as actual dates.

 where the date_text argument is a text string representing a date.

-When reading in the supplied date_text argument, the Datevalue function follows simple rules that are the same as if you type a date directly into a cell.
-These are:
+When reading in the supplied date_text argument, the Datevalue function follows simple rules to interpret the date's year.
+These rules (which are the same as if you type a date directly into a cell) are:

 In the above example spreadsheet: